jacobmealey/JOS/README.md

      - compiler (?)
   - OPTIMIZE

-JOS is written completely in C at the moment but I am looking to implement other languages into the code base where I see fit, it would be nice to have rust compatibility, and C++ should be easy to implement I just haven't found a use for it yet.
+JOS is written completely in C (and a bit of assembly) at the moment but I am looking to implement other languages into the code base where I see fit, it would be nice to have rust compatibility, and C++ should be easy to implement I just haven't found a use for it yet.

 #### Information and other sources: